withastro/astro/.changeset/chilly-pants-fix.md

 }
 ```

-The `middlewarePath` is only defined if the user has created an Astro middleware.
+The `middlewareEntryPoint` is only defined if the user has created an Astro middleware.